Lead pollution: causes and solutions

 - Performance - Longevity of the shock absorber

-Anyone can recover projectiles without destroying them.
-Creating a device that catches thousands of projectiles before becoming inoperative is more complicated.
+Collecting projectiles without destroying them is within everyone's reach.
+Creating a device that captures thousands of projectiles before becoming inoperative is more complicated.
 That's the goal we've set ourselves...

-However, it is very difficult or random to give a lifetime for the shock-absorbing consumable as it depends on the precision of the shots fired: the more precise the shots (grouped together), for example shots fired by high-level riflemen, the more quickly the shock-absorbing consumable is destroyed.
-Conversely, shots fired by novice pistol shooters will have much less impact on the longevity of the consumable.
+However, it is very difficult or random to give a lifetime for the shock-absorbing consumable, as this depends on the precision of the shots fired: the more precise the shots (grouped together), for example high-level rifle shots, the faster the shock-absorbing consumable is destroyed.
+Conversely, shots fired by novice gunners will have much less impact on the longevity of the consumable.